tylerjensen/ServiceWire/README.md

 ServiceWire is a very fast and light weight services host and dynamic client library that simplifies the development and use of high performance remote procedure call (RPC) communication between .NET processes over Named Pipes or TCP/IP.

 Find "how to use" examples in the tests code.
-Full documentation will soon be available on the wike here.
+[ServiceWire documentation][] is available on the wiki.

+Important: ServiceWire's dynamically generated proxy will NOT run as x86 on an x64 system.
+This ususally occurs when you use Visual Studio to create a console application with the default "prefer x86" in project properties selected.
+Just be sure to choose AnyCPU or the specific target (x86 or x64) so that you do not run 32bit in WOW on an x64 machine.

 Get the [NuGet package here][].